Hyborian Age: Beginnings of the Hyborian Age

 With the population of the Hyborian tribes continuing to increase, the need for new lands also increased.
 The Hyborians expanded outside their familiar territories, beginning a new age of wanderings and conquests.
 For 500 years, the Hyborians spread towards the south and the west of their nameless continent.

 They encountered other tribal groups for the first time in millennia.
 They conquered many smaller clans of various origins.
 The survivors of the defeated clans merged with their conquerors, passing on their racial traits to new generations of Hyborians.
 The mixed-blooded Hyborian tribes were in turn forced to defend their new territories from pure-blooded Hyborian tribes which followed the same paths of migration.
 Often, the new invaders would wipe away the defenders before absorbing them, resulting in a tangled web of Hyborian tribes and nations with varying ancestral elements within their bloodlines.

 The first organized Hyborian kingdom to emerge was Hyperborea.
 The tribe that established it entered their Neolithic age by learning to erect buildings in stone, largely for fortification.
 These nomads lived in tents made out of the hides of horses, but soon abandoned them in favor of their crude but durable stone houses.
 They permanently settled in fortified settlements and developed cyclopean masonry to further fortify their defensive walls.

-The Hyperboreans were by then the most advanced of the Hyborian tribes and set out to expand their kingdom by attacking their backwards neighbors.
+The Hyperboreans were by then the most advanced of the Hyborian tribes and set out to expand their kingdom by attacking their backward neighbors.
 Tribes who defended their territories lost them and were forced to migrate elsewhere.
 Others fled the path of Hyperborean expansion before ever engaging them in war.
 Meanwhile, the apemen of the Arctic Circle emerged as a new race of light-haired and tall humans.
 They started their own migration to the south, displacing the northernmost of the Hyborian tribes.